Advice for First Year Teachers: Tips and Essentials

 As new educators get their bearings, the first year of teaching can be hectic.
 Some new teachers in their first year may have so much going on that they have little time to stop and reflect on the experience.
 Making it through these initial phases of first year teaching can be difficult, however, with the aid of some tips for new teachers -- and your own professors, mentors, and others who have tread the same path -- you can learn how to better manage the process.

 Depending on how well your education has prepared you for the task, your first year of teaching can be challenging, but rewarding.
-To learn more about how to prepare for being a first-year teacher, take a moment to request more information about programs from the School of Education.
+To learn more about how to prepare for being a first-year teacher, take a moment to request more information about graduate degree and certificate programs from the School of Education.

 How to Prepare for Your First Year of Teaching